The Cold Hard Truth About A Truckers Lifeby deathfromatruck

 (Better to have your own soap, theirs don't lather)

 In which case I just wait at the televisions on display and catch up on the weather for next day.
-(Its always turned to the weather channel)

 Most showers have a private toilet, shower, sink, mirror, some have fans.
 Some of the smaller truck stops may only have the shower and maybe a mirror.

 However, most smaller truck stops are located in places where you wouldn't even expect there to be a truck stop so only a fool would not love and appreciate them just the same.
-(And yes you will hear a couple of truckers on the CB radio complaining)
+Truck stops big and small are what make trucking life bearable, they play an important role in life on the road.

 I find myself in the shower sometimes singing to the music on the intercom or laughing out loud at the thoughts that cross my mind or the words that come out of my mouth out of the blue for no reason.